Lankiam Cay

-Lankiam Cay, also known as Panata Island (Pulo ng Panata; Mandarin 楊信沙洲/杨信沙洲 (Yángxìn Shāzhōu); đá An Nhơn), is the smallest of the naturally occurring Spratly Islands.
+Lankiam Cay, also known as Kota Cay (Buhanginan ng Kota; Mandarin 楊信沙洲/杨信沙洲 (Yángxìn Shāzhōu); đá An Nhơn), is the smallest of the naturally occurring Spratly Islands.
 It has an area of 0.44 ha (4,400 sq. m), and is located about 7 nmi east-northeast of Philippine-occupied Loaita (Kota) Island, just west of the north of Dangerous Ground.

 The island is administered by the Philippines as part of Kalayaan, Palawan, and is the eighth largest of the Philippine-occupied islands.
 It is also claimed by the People's Republic of China, the Republic of China (Taiwan), and Vietnam.

 Environment

 At one time the island had a surface area of more than 5 ha, but strong waves brought by a strong typhoon washed out the sandy surface (beach) of the island leaving behind the calcarenite foundation that can be seen at low tide.
 It has a wide lagoon.